gate-computer/gate/C.md

 > `GATE_PACKET_ALIGNMENT-1` padding bytes must be sent after the packet to
 > ensure alignment.
 >
-> TODO: document timeout parameter
+> TODO: document timeout and flags parameters
+>
 > The call may still be interrupted without any bytes having been transferred.